DaRealAqua/CustomTags/README.md

 > # TAGS PLUGIN
 >
-> _Description: You can create unlimited tags.
+> 📜_Description: You can create unlimited tags.
 It has a menu where you can select to buy or equip the tags._
 >
 >
 >